mgunyho/PdArray/README.md

 # PdArray

-PdArray is a VCV Rack module that allows creating custom envelopes, much like the `array` object in [Pure Data](https://puredata.info/).
+PdArray is a plugin for the [VCV Rack](https://vcvrack.com/) virtual modular synthesizer that allows creating custom envelopes, much like the `array` object in [Pure Data](https://puredata.info/).
 You can enter values into the array either by manually drawing, recording an input, or loading a sample.
 A CV input controls the position of a cursor for reading out the array values.
 There are two outputs: one will output the stepped values of the array directly (useful for e.g. sequencing), and the other will output smooth interpolated values, using the same interpolation algorithm as the `tabread4~` object in Pd.

 ![main screenshot](screenshots/main.png)